 Having angina can make it unnecessarily difficult for you to get life insurance and we’ve made it our business to help and simplify the process.
 Yes, having angina means that your heart is working a bit harder than “normal”, but that doesn’t mean that your needs are any different to anyone elses.

 Here are a few things that we need to know about your health:

-For all of our customers living with angina we endeavour to get the best, most suitable life insurance policy, offering financial peace of mind.
+For all of our customers living with angina we will get you the best, most suitable life insurance policy, offering financial peace of mind.
 And just as importantly, we take the hassle out of it for you.

 As with life insurance, critical illness cover can be available for people suffering from angina, but through specialist insurers.
-We will try to find the best policy that is most relevant for you, and our insurance advisers will help you through the application process, and provide any help you may need.
+We will find the best policy that is most relevant for you, and our insurance advisers will help you through the application process, and provide any help that you need.

 If you do find that the terms for Income Protection simply don’t suit you, then Accident, Sickness and Unemployment Cover might be more suitable.
 This sort of policy will provide you with a monthly income replacement of 12 to 24 months if you find yourself unable to work due to long term injury, disability or voluntary redundancy.

 Unlike Income Protection Cover applications, there is no medical underwriting required.
 In other words, the fact that you have angina won’t have any influence on the terms you are offered.
 That does make the application process simpler, but you should also be aware than that you won’t be able to make a claim relating to pre-existing medical conditions on the policy – so if you can’t work as a result of your Angina, this isn’t going to be covered on the policy.